Career Snapshot - Assessment Centres

-- Review the agenda if it is available as it often tells you what to expect and the activities involved.
+- Read the invitation as it often tells you what to expect and the activities involved.
 If something is not clear contact the organisation.

 - If your assessment centre is online and you have concerns about your internet connection, you should reach out to the organisation and raise this with them or ask if you can test your connection in advance.